Costco Ribeye Steaks (Amazing) Price + 137°F Best Cook

-One issue that gets brought up with the blade tenderizing process is that it can push bacteria that is found on the surface of the beef to deep within the beef itself.
+One issue that gets brought up with the blade tenderizing process is that it can push bacteria found on the surface of the beef to deep within the meat itself.
 In order to effectively kill the bacteria, the beef will need to be cooked to Costco’s recommended temperature of 145° F.

 This can potentially pose a problem because most people, myself included, enjoy eating beef that is cooked to medium rare or even below.

 E. coli outbreak with blade tenderized beef is extremely rare, and I haven’t found any evidence of this type of outbreak, but this is one issue that does get brought up and I feel it is important to share.

 I personally still cook my Costco beef to medium rare temperatures and have never had any problems.
 Costco sells 100s of thousands of pounds of meat a year, and they, too, seem to feel the increased tenderness is worth it.

 If you want to be 100% certain that any bacteria in the beef is killed, then the best option is to cook the beef using a sous vide.
 When using a sous vide, the beef will maintain a specific temperature for an extended period of time, and that can be enough to 100% kill any bacteria.

 Please use this chart as a reference on specific temperatures and time needed to kill bacteria using a sous vide.